x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 - In Exchange Online, you need to be a member of the Organization Management role group.
 This role group is different from the permissions assigned to you when you subscribe to Office 365 or Exchange Online.
 For details about how to enable the Organization Management role group, see [Manage role groups](../../permissions/role-groups.md).

-- In Exchange Server 2016, you need to be a member of the Organization Management or Server Management RBAC role groups.
+- In Exchange Server, you need to be a member of the Organization Management or Server Management RBAC role groups.
 For details, see [Add Members to a Role Group](https://go.microsoft.com/fwlink/p/?linkId=299212).

 - Before you begin the public folder migration, if any single public folder in your organization is larger than 25 GB, we recommend that you delete content from that folder to make it smaller, or divide the public folder's content into multiple, smaller public folders.
 Note that the 25 GB limit cited here only applies to the public folder and not to any child or sub-folders the folder in question may have.
 If neither option is feasible, we recommend that you do not move your public folders to Exchange Online.
 See [Exchange Online Limits](https://go.microsoft.com/fwlink/p/?LinkID=391188) for more information.